EnnesWorkshopPresenters

 latakoo

 Paul Adrian is an award-winning investigative journalist and a graduate of the Harvard Kennedy School of Government.
 He founded latakoo, Inc. with Jade Kurian after spending nearly two decades as a television reporter.
-His final stop as an investigative reporter was KDFW-TV in Dallas, TX where he spent 7 years.
+His final stop as an investigative reporter was KDFW-TV in Dallas, TX where he spent seven years.
 Adrian is a specialist in computer assisted reporting, who conducted analysis on major corporations as well as politicos. latakoo emerged from a journalism startup that needed to deliver high quality video fast from the field over the Internet. latakoo now provides a low-cost software-as-a-service solution to many television stations across the country.

 Madison Batt, PE, SE, Director of Tower Engineering